Discover sense of place stories.

 Erica Wheeler is a sense of place consultant, visitor experience specialist and performing artist who has helped thousands of individuals find and share their sense-of-place stories through her Soulful Stewardship Method programs.

 Originally attending college to become a wildlife biologist, she went on to become an award-winning singer/songwriter with songs that were rooted in a sense of place.
 Today, she combines her background in natural and cultural history and her experience in the performing arts to offer inspiring and educational programs that deeply connect people and place.

-Her most recent CD "Good Summer Rain" was sponsored in part by the Trust for Public Land.
+Erica's most recent CD "Good Summer Rain" was sponsored in part by the Trust for Public Land.
 The CD was the winner of the 2008 National Association for Interpretation Media Awards for "Best Interpretive Music."
 She has six recordings to her credit.

-Erica grew up in the Maryland suburbs of Washington, DC and is a graduate of Hampshire College (Amherst, MA.)
+She grew up in the Maryland suburbs of Washington, DC and is a graduate of Hampshire College (Amherst, MA.)
 She is based in the hills of western Massachusetts where she and her spouse live beside a rushing brook in a 100 year old cottage, surrounded by dairy and sugar maple farms.